{{}} or ng-bindng-model directive$injector service which does this automatically by inspecting the arguments of a function

 <h1>{{heading | capitalize}}</h1> <!-- <h1>Foobar</h1>-->

-• $http is both a function, whereby an AJAX configuration object is passed in, and an object with convenience GET, POST, DELETE, and PUT methods (also exposes HEAD, JSONP, and PATCH)
+$http is a service that enables server-side communication via AJAX requests$http is both a function, whereby an AJAX configuration object is passed in, and an object with convenience GET, POST, DELETE, and PUT methods (also exposes HEAD, JSONP, and PATCH)$q service, with additional success and error convenience functions$q is a simplified Promise library implementation that supports then, catch, finally, and all methods

 function asyncGreet(name) {